daronphang/programming-resources/architectures/software/microservices/microservices.md

 ## Drawbacks

-- Centralized logging and monitoring is needed with distributed systems.
+- Centralized logging and monitoring is needed with distributed systems
-- Partitioned database architecture requires updates in multiple databases by different services.
+- Partitioned database architecture requires updates in multiple databases by different services
-- Difficult to implement changes that span across multiple services.
+- Difficult to implement changes that span across multiple services
-- Extra complexity for choosing and setting up connections between dependencies.
+- Extra complexity for choosing and setting up connections between dependencies
-- A Multitude of independently deployable components makes testing more difficult.
+- A multitude of independently deployable components makes testing more difficult